milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 #### Step 4

-* With the help of GutHub Windows/Mac client, clone your `username.github.io` and sync/push your theme.
+* With the help of GitHub Desktop app, clone your `username.github.io` and sync/push your theme.
 * Congratulation!
 You are done.
 * Now after few minutes (less than 15 min) you'll see your changes at your `http://username.githun.io`.